 Whether it’s a financial crisis or simply a feeling of tiredness, you just don’t feel at home at your business, and nothing you do is changing that.

-For many business owners, this can be a sign of mismatch between what you want from your life and your business’ place in everything.
+For many business owners, this can be a sign of a mismatch between what you want from your life and your business’ place in everything.
 Do you find yourself nodding in agreement with any of these common reasons for going it alone?
 If so, it might be time to reconsider your position.

 Fortunately, there’s good news: a chat with a small business coach might be just what you need to turn things around!